VladLerkin/family-tree-editor/docs/iOS_TROUBLESHOOTING.md

 ### Solution 1: Update to Latest Stable Versions (Recommended)

-Update `kmp/settings.gradle.kts` and `kmp/gradle.properties` to use newer, more stable versions:
+Update `settings.gradle.kts` and `gradle.properties` to use newer, more stable versions:

 **settings.gradle.kts:**
 ```kotlin